 Since Vizslas are so active, you may also want to consider what kind of cat you are pairing them with.
 If you have a Vizsla puppy with a senior cat who needs some peace and tranquility, there may be some friction as the cat may not be too thrilled by the energy of the Vizsla.
 Socializing a kitten and a Vizsla pup together is the best option.

 Vizslas are also good guard dogs, but they are not meant to be kennel dogs and do not do well when left alone for too long.
 They can develop serious separation anxiety and need to be around people they trust.
 They are an extremely sensitive dog breed and need constant positive reinforcement and patience when you are training them.

 Vizslas have a distinct red coat which can vary in shades, ranging from mahogany to light rust, though the American Kennel Club specification is golden rust.
 They have a short coat that sheds seasonally.
 You would benefit from using a rubber grooming brush on their coat once a week.

 Vizslas are also gifted swimmers, but unlike breeds like Labradors that are also good swimmers, Vizslas do not have an undercoat so you should avoid taking them out for a swim when the weather is too cold.

-They do not need to be bathed frequently, but when you do use lukewarm water and a good dog soap or shampoo that suits their skin.
+They do not need to be bathed frequently, but when you do use lukewarm water and a good dog shampoo that suits their skin.
 The Vizsla’s coat has a natural shine which you must maintain through regular brushing and nutrition.
 If you notice the sheen fading away, you may want to reconsider your Vizsla’s diet.
 Taking care of a Vizsla and grooming it is not difficult if you only pay attention.

 Vizslas are friendly and energetic companion dogs that can easily live with a cat or another dog if it is socialized in time and you have the patience to acquaint both animals with each other.